 Signs of cat enjoyment:Tail held upright and choosing to initiate contact.Purring and kneading you with their front paws.Gently waving their tail from side to side while held in the air.A relaxed posture and facial expression, ears pricked and pointed forwards.Giving you a gentle nudge if you pause while you’re stroking them.

 Look, but don’t touch, human!

+As we mentioned above concerning the base of the cat’s tail and their belly, the back region is sometimes a no-go in terms of stroking/petting.
+See below for Finka’s recommendations on cat body language that can equal your cat lashing out due to displeasure.
+Signs of dislike or tension:Shifting, moving, or turning their head away from you.Remaining passive (no purring or rubbing)Exaggerated blinking, shaking their head or body or licking their noseRapid, short bursts of grooming.Rippling or twitching skin, usually along their back.Swishing, thrashing or thumping tail.Ears flattening to the sides or rotating backward.A sharp sudden turn of their head to face you or your hand.Biting, swiping, or batting your hand away with their paw.
 Above all, try not to take it too seriously should your cat bite you when you pet them.
-Ours cats are peculiar and particular, and these are just some of the many charms that we love about them.
+Our cats are peculiar and particular, and these are just some of the many charms that we love about them.
 If you simply learn to think as your cat thinks, you’d be amazed how much stronger your bond can grow with them.